 Chopped Ramen Noodle Salad with Grilled Teriyaki Turkey

-This Chopped Ramen Noodle Salad with Grilled Teriyaki Turkey is loaded with flavor and texture.
-It perfectly delivers the ying and yang of sweet and savory.
+This Chopped Ramen Noodle Salad with Grilled Teriyaki Turkey is loaded with texture and the perfect contrast of sweet and savory.

 Loving Minnesota in the summertime is easy.
 With all its opportunities for enjoying the outdoors + (mostly) incredibly awesome weather from late April through early November, it’s nearly an effortless ask.
 I’m pretty certain that summer is the very reason that Minnesotans tolerate winter so well.